a-synchronous/rubico/README.md

 const myDuplicatedSquaredObject = map(myObj, pipe([
   number => [number, number],

-  // the second use of map is tacit map(number => number ** 2),
+  // the second use of map is lazy map(number => number ** 2),
 ]))